SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Replace "Kim" with the name of your Driving Coach.

 Expert Notes: *startTelemetryCoaching* and *finishTelemetryCoaching* are methods of the *DrivingCoach* class, the session type **2** represents *practice*, **3** stands for *qualifying* and **4** for a *race* session.

+Another and possibly easier way to automatically start telemtry-based coaching is by using the "On-track Coaching" function in a [startup profile](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-profiles).
+This will not only start the collection of telemetry data, but will also start on-track coaching, once telemetry data is available.

 ### Restricted mode without an LLM